YurajK00/YurajK00/README.md

-<h2 align="center">Hi 👋, I'm Yuraj Kharche</h2>
+<h2 align="left">Hi 👋, there</h2>
-<h3 align="center">An IT Master's student trying to cross the CS road, to train the chicken in Data Science, build it a backend, and automate its crossing with Machine Learning.</h3>
+<h3 align="left">An IT Master's student trying to cross the CS road, to train the chicken in Data Science, build it a backend, and automate its crossing with Machine Learning.</h3>

 <p align="left">
   <img src="https://komarev.com/ghpvc/?username=yurajk00&label=Profile%20views&color=0e75b6&style=flat" alt="yurajk00" />